NAMEJET USER GUIDE

 NameJet is a domain name aftermarket auction company that consolidates an exclusive inventory of privately owned domains along with expired and deleted domains from top domain name registrars,

-and makes them available for backorder and auction.
+and makes them available for backorder, auction and buy It now.
 NameJet is the only provider with access to the expiring domain name inventory from the industry's leading registrars - Network Solutions, eNom,

 Register.com, Name.com, as well as several others.

 Many domain names are acquired through what is called general availability.
 To be generally available simply means that the domain is not currently registered, and anyone can register one of these names at an accredited registrar.

 The aftermarket consists of those domain names that are already registered.
 Some of those names are privately owned for the purposes of investment or development.
 Others may be ready to expire and are not being renewed by the previous registrant.

 NameJet provides a platform that enables individuals and businesses an opportunity to acquire many of these aftermarket domain names.